Aero L-39 Skyfox: Hungary

 Hungary ordered eight L-39NG trainers along with four reconnaissance-oriented L-39NG aircraft in April 2022.
 At the time of the deal, the terms of which are being kept confidential, the latter version was still in the development phase.
 Three L-39NG trainers were delivered in May 2025.

 Variants

 L-39CW

 Technology demonstrator of the L-39NG based on the L-39C airframe, powered by a Williams International FJ44-4M turbofan engine.

 L-39NG Stage 1

 Re-engined L-39 Albatros powered by the Williams International FJ44-4M turbofan.
 This version has the original "dry" wing with wingtip fuel tanks.
 Optionally includes an installation of the L-39NG Stage 2 avionics.

 L-39NG Stage 2 (Skyfox)

 New-build L-39NG trainer aircraft, outfitted with Genesys Aerosystems avionics suite and glass cockpit.
 The new airframe is equipped with a new wet wing with internal fuel tanks and five hardpoints; it is powered by a FJ44-4M engine.

 Reconnaissance version

-Hungary ordered four reconnaissance version of the L-39NG to be developed and produced.
+Hungary ordered four reconnaissance versions of the L-39NG to be developed and produced.
 For this purpose, it is furnished with a Wescam-supplied MX-15E electro-optical day and night sensor mounted beneath the fuselage.